 Crucial ERP's flaw is undoubtedly the complete absence of information on employed capital and ROI in processes by products.
 For this reason, ERPs cannot navigate enterprises to their objective.
 And product cost information is not only incomplete, but some cost components are even meaningless.
 Most ERPs contain as an attribute (variable) for each work center the minute costs of the respective center.
-But there is no such thing, and if a user records a certain value for a certain work center usually have different per-minute variable costs, and in addition, per-minute fixed costs vary in a given center depending on the product portfolio during the period under review.
+But there is no such thing, and if a user records a certain value for a certain work center, it is an unfeasible fiction.
+Operations on different BOM parts in a given work center usually have different per-minute variable costs, and in addition, per-minute fixed costs vary in a given center depending on the product portfolio during the period under review.